Saturday, May 30, 2082

 Early in the 21st century, the global economy came close to collapse.
 Financial institutions and markets were out of control.
 The systemic media kept on repeating the term "trickle-down-economics", which meant "we give to the haves, and they in turn funnel it to the have-nots."
 People were distrustful and rightly so.
 Trickle-down-economics failed miserably.

-The explanation of why the idea spread at that point in time however, was simpler.
-The economic system at the time was based on hyper-consumption, as far-fetched as this may appear to us today.
+The explanation of why the idea spread at that point in time, however, was simpler.
+The economic system back then, was based on hyper-consumption, as far-fetched as this may appear to us today.
 People, while highly-indebted, kept on losing jobs and incomes due to automation and far more rapidly at that time, due to the pandemic.
-If they lost their capacity to over-consume then the economy would collapse.
-The losers' ranks then, would include those that benefited the most from this system.
+If they lost their capacity to over-consume, the economy would collapse.
+The losers' ranks then, would include those that benefited most from this system.

 The pandemic simply accelerated the application of an idea that was to be implemented anyway, out of sheer economic necessity.

 At once, the proponents of righteousness brought to the fore the systemic injustice of large companies not paying their fair share in taxes, including among others, mass polluters and producers of genetically modified foods.
 Universal Basic Income was eventually adopted and funded to a great degree by their taxation.
 In doing so, however, the people's dependency on entities of mass environmental degradation increased.